CoderLayan/holbertonschool-low_level_programming/variables_if_else_while/README.md

-# 6-print_numberz
+# 7-print_tebahpla

-This program prints all single digit numbers of base 10 starting from 0, followed by a new line.
-The program does not use any variable of type `char` and only uses the `putchar` function twice.
+This program prints the lowercase alphabet in reverse, followed by a new line.
+The program only uses the `putchar` function twice.
 All the code is within the main function.

 ## Requirements